xlcnd/isbnlib/README.rst

     ...

 C. You need also **metadata functions**, with **special config**:

-   Lets suppose you need to add an api key for a metadata plugin and change the cache too.
+   *Lets suppose you need to add an api key for a metadata plugin and change the cache too*.

 .. code-block:: python